 Quickly throw together a wholesome weeknight meal using up any leftover turkey you might have on hand.
 This turkey and noodle casserole is comforting, and a perfect way to transform that leftover turkey into a whole new meal.
-Tender pasta, a creamy sauce, juicy chicken, and mixed vegetables in every bite.
+Tender pasta, a creamy sauce, juicy turkey, and mixed vegetables in every bite.

 This Turkey & Noodle Casserole is so delicious and so easy to make it is my number one after the holidays’ survival tool.
 Every year I host either Thanksgiving or Christmas dinner.
-I love the holidays and love all of the planning, the cooking, the taste testing and family time.
+I love the holidays and love all of the planning, the cooking, the taste testing, and family time.

 What my kids and husband do not love about our hosting a holiday, is the boring leftovers.
 I live in a household of people that do not LOVE leftovers!
 I have no idea how this happened, but my solution is to get a little creative with our leftovers.
 I love to take my leftover turkey and make this easy and delicious Turkey & Noodle Casserole.